eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-A PID Provider Access Certificate Authority or Attestation Provider Access Certificate Authority (CA) issues one or more access certificates to the PID Provider or to the Attestation Provide.
+A PID Provider Access Certificate Authority or Attestation Provider Access Certificate Authority (CA) issues one or more access certificates to the PID Provider or to the Attestation Provider.
 A PID Provider or an Attestation Provider needs such a certificate to authenticate itself towards a Wallet Instance when issuing a PID or an attestation to it, as described in [section 6.6.2.2](#6622-wallet-instance-authenticates-the-pid-provider-or-attestation-provider).
 A PID Provider access certificate